browserengineering/book/book/visual-effects.md

 fully transparent (meaning, no matter what the colors are, you can't see them anyway), and an alpha of 1 means a fully opaque like the ones we've been working with so far.
-When a pixel with alpha overlaps another pixel, the final color of their two colors.
+When a pixel with alpha overlaps another pixel, the final color is a mix of their two colors.

 [^alpha-history]: Check out this [history of alpha][alpha-history], written by its co-inventor (and co-founder of Pixar), or read this